bugsnag/bugsnag-agent/README.md

 might occur if you need to make a call over the network in every exception handler.

-:warning: Please note that `bugsnag-agent` is compatible with Python 2.6-2.7 and 3.x

 ## Getting started

 First you need to install the `bugsnag-agent` binary, and make it executable on your server: